jepugs/Fn/README.md

 ## About Fn

 Fn is a dynamically typed functional programming language in the Lisp family.
 This is not a toy language.
-It's meant to be used, if only by me.
-Fn is very much a work in progress.
-While the language is fully implemented, a great deal of work still remains in writing tests, developing the standard library, and improving error generation.
+I put a lot of careful consideration into practical issues like performance and FFI, and I fully intend to use Fn for serious projects.
+However, Fn is also not finished.
+While the core language is 95% implemented, a great deal of work still remains, particularly in the development of the standard library.

 The key features of Fn are:
 - **It's Mostly Functional** - Fn aims to be an excellent building material for